H3XM45T3R/TweaksForChellarisPascal/README.md

 ### terraform
 - pd_hycean_terraform_links
 	- Change eco cat of hycean terraform to ocean terraforming

+### tradeable actions
+ - added leader transfer (Legendary Paragons like the scientist do not work.. yet because of their baggage)
+ - added fleet leasing
+ - added seperate peace (Causes giving person to drop out of all wars with the other person, as long as they themselves aren't war leader)

 ### trade_conversions
 - zzz_trade_conversions
 	- Remove CG production from relevant trade conversions